-A budget will be developed for every faculty-led international program (FLIP) by the faculty leaders and the Study Abroad Office.
+A budget will be developed for every faculty-led international program (FLIP) by Study Abroad Office and the faculty leaders.
 At a minimum, line items will include:

 - Faculty remuneration and fringe benefits

 - Airfare and transport of students

 - Airfare and transport of accompanying faculty

 - Lodging of students & faculty

 - Faculty per diem and health insurance

 - Faculty visa costs (if applicable)

 - Local partner program fees

 - Study abroad fees (\$150) and study abroad insurance is also compulsory.